A-Glazer/A-Glazer.github.io/_posts/2019-10-29-scopes_and_hoisting.markdown

 ## Hoisting

 **What is Hoisting?**
 According to the Merriam-Webster dictionary, hoist is a verb that means to “to lift or raise”.
 In JavaScript, hoisting does exactly that.
-It raises a variable to the top of the scope, before the code is executed.
+It raises a variable or function to the top of the scope, before the code is executed.

 **Why is hoisting important?**
 In order to call a variable, it needs to be defined first.
 If you only define it afterwards, it will return as `undefined`.
 For example: